Arabic Numbers 1 To 20

 Introduction to Arabic Numerals

 Before diving into the specifics of numbers 1 to 20, let's establish a foundational understanding.
 The numerals we use daily – 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 – are derived from the Hindu-Arabic numeral system.
-While their origins lie in ancient India, their widespread adoption and standardization are largely attributed to the contributions of Arab mathematicians and scholars during the Middle Ages.
+Plus, while their origins lie in ancient India, their widespread adoption and standardization are largely attributed to the contributions of Arab mathematicians and scholars during the Middle Ages.
 They weren't simply adopted; Arab scholars significantly improved upon the system, adding the crucial concept of zero, which revolutionized mathematics and made complex calculations possible.
 This positional numeral system allows us to represent any number using only ten symbols, making it remarkably efficient.

 Arabic Numbers 1 to 20: Representation and Pronunciation